Unleavened bread feast

 “You shall not eat leavened bread; seven days you shall eat unleavened bread, the bread of affliction, for you came out of Egypt in haste.
 As long as you live, you shall remember the day you came out of Egypt”.

-To summarize my thoughts about the Feast of Unleavened Bread right here, my impression is that what God wants to communicate to us is:
+To summarize my thoughts about the Feast of Unleavened Bread right here, my impression is that what God wants to communicate to us is about; a Temple cleansing, (our Temples)

-Jesus has taken our sin, (the lust and wisdom of the flesh), which is the bread of suffering upon himself and freed us from the slavery of the flesh.
+The sinful natur of our flesh which is also lust and mans own wisdom, is what Jesus conqured on the cross, this refers to the bread of suffering which Jesus took upon himself and therefore freed us from the slavery of the flesh.

 Appetitively speaking, we go after what looks good in our own eyes, or feels good, the flesh is controlled by desires, and is just the opposite of what God has for us.
 He wants us to be controlled by the Spirit, but that is where the conflict occurs, because the Spirit and the flesh are 2 different things and directions for our lives.

-In the garden of eden, what looked good and seemed good, Adam and Eve ate of, but with Gods wisdom you will know that not everything that looks good is good for you!
+In the garden of eden, what looked good and seemed good, is what Adam and Eve ate of, but with Gods wisdom you will know that not everything that looks good, is good for you!

-What the Jews had looked at for so many years and celebrated was a visual aid picture that pointed them to Jesus, and prepared them to be able to receive what would come in the flesh and be the reality of the feast.
-We look at a shadow of what has become a reality in Jesus.
+What the Jews had looked at, for so many years and celebrated was a visual aid picture that pointed them to Jesus, and was to prepare them to be able to receive what would come in a human being and be the reality of the feast.
+The unleavened bread feast is a shadow and picture of what has become a reality in Jesus.

-While the Jews removed the physical leavened bread from their houses, Jesus removed the spiritual leavened bread, our sin, from our houses.
+While the Jews removed the physical leavened bread from their houses on passover, Jesus removed the spiritual leavened bread, our sin, from our houses on passover.

 Chametz = Leaven and Chamesh = 15